kirbyfan64/TSC/tsc/docs/pages/translating.md

-Be sure to leave `TRANS` comments in the code where the meaning of a word is not clear enough or where you think adding information may prove useful for the translators. `rake potfile` intructs `xgettext` to add these comments right before the next `msgid` it encounters:
+Be sure to leave `TRANS` comments in the code where the meaning of a word is not clear enough or where you think adding information may prove useful for the translators. `make potfile` intructs `xgettext` to add these comments right before the next `msgid` it encounters:

 ~~~~~~~~~~~~~~~~~~{.cpp}